apache/zeppelin/docs/interpreter/flink.md

 ## Flink Planner

-Starting from Flink 1.9, there're 2 planners supported by Flink's table api: flink & blink.
+Starting from Flink 1.9, there're 2 planners supported by Flink's table api: `flink` & `blink`.
 * If you want to use DataSet api, then please use flink planner (specify `zeppelin.flink.planner` to `flink`).
-* In other cases, we would always recommend you to use blink planner which is also the default value of `zeppelin.flink.planner`.
+* In other cases, we would always recommend you to use `blink` planner which is also the default value of `zeppelin.flink.planner`.

 ## How to use Hive